zerynth/core-zerynth-toolchain/docs/docs_user_usercmd.rst

 In the login/registration page, the user can login providing a valid email and the corresponding password.
 It is also possible (and faster) to login using Google plus or Facebook OAuth services.
 If the user do not have a Zerynth account it is possible to register providing a valid email, a nick name and a password.
-Social login is again available for registration via OAuth.
+Social login is also available for registration via OAuth.

 Once a correct login/registration is performed, the browser will display an authentication token.
 Such token can be copied and pasted to the ZTC prompt.